 Times have changed but much of the doctoral process has endured.
 The Graduate Theological Foundation requires a demonstration of academic research considered by the faculty to be an original work of scholarship and a contribution to the field.
 After the doctoral candidate has completed residency and language requirements (if required), the development of the thesis is initiated under the direct supervision of the Thesis Supervisor.

 The Thesis Supervisor, in this style of learning, is specifically mandated to work closely with the candidate in the development of the thesis topic and through its evolving refinements leading to the finished product.

 Selection of Faculty Thesis Supervisor and Nomination Procedure

-Students must select a member of the Foundation faculty in canon law in the Tribunal Studies Program to serve as Thesis Supervisor.
+Students must select a member of the GTF faculty in canon law in the Tribunal Studies Program to serve as Thesis Supervisor.
 This enables the student to receive helpful and pragmatic evaluative feedback from a member of the faculty in the developmental process of producing the doctoral thesis.
 The role of the faculty Thesis Supervisor is responsive and suggestive.
 The faculty person is encouraged to limit feedback to pragmatically helpful hints and suggestions and not to attempt any censorship of the thesis.
 The exercise of discretion with respect to time demands is very important for both the student and faculty member.
 The faculty Thesis Supervisor must give final approval of the student’s work by submitting the Thesis Supervisor Report Form.

-- The student must select one of the Foundation Canon Law faculty members in the Tribunal Studies Program, i.e., Father David Mulvihill (Profile) or Father John Mulvihill (Profile).
+- The student must select one of the GTF Canon Law faculty members in the Tribunal Studies Program, i.e., Father David Mulvihill (Profile) or Father John Mulvihill (Profile).
 Their faculty profiles are posted on the website under Faculty.

 - Academic Affairs informs the student and faculty member of relationship approval and contact information is provided.